Clematis texensis

 Clematis texensis, commonly called scarlet leather flower, is a climbing vine in the buttercup family (Ranunculaceae).
 It is native to the United States, where it is endemic to the Edwards Plateau of Texas.
 Its natural habitat is on rocky limestone cliffs and streamsides.

 Description

 This is an herbaceous and slightly woody vine that can climb to nine feet.
 It produces bell-shaped flowers in the spring and summer.
 The flower petals are thick and leather-like with scarlet-colored sepals.
 After the flower blooms, a feathery ball of plumed seeds will be displayed.
-This Clematis is a very hardy and drought tolerant and when planted in sunny conditions, flowers may persist until the first frost.
+This Clematis is very hardy and drought tolerant and when planted in sunny conditions, flowers may persist until the first frost.

 Cultivation

 Crosses with other clematis varieties have yielded varieties showier than the species, such as "Duchess of Albany", "Princess Diana", "Gravetye Beauty", "Sir Trevor Lawrence", and "Etoile Rose", in colors from pink to dark scarlet red.
 Clematis texensis and its crosses tend to have four petals; blossoms resemble lily-flowered tulips, and sometimes display as downward-facing bells.